Why Pijul?

 it, and the presence or absence of conflicts are only computed

-afterwards, by looking at the pristine.
+afterward by looking at the pristine.

-- Fast algorithms: Pijul's pristine can be seen as a "cache" of
+- Fast algorithms: Pijul's pristine can be seen as a "cache" of applied

-without having to compute anything on the repository's history.
+to compute anything on the repository's history.